osbox68/Repo/04-Front-End/08-Product-Design-Sprint/05-UI-Kit-Advanced/README.md

 ## Advanced UI Kit

-Now that you've created your first UI components it's time to move on to a more advanced one.
+Now that you've created your first UI components, it's time to move on to a more advanced one.
 Let's build a responsive card using Figma's [Auto Layout](https://help.figma.com/hc/en-us/articles/360040451373-Create-dynamic-designs-with-Auto-layout) feature.

 **Auto Layout** lets you design dynamic components (called frames) that respond to the contents they hold - they grow to fill and shrink to fit.
 With Auto Layout you can also set padding on a frame and align the items inside horizontally and vertically, just like in a CSS flexbox! 💪